vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/service-routing-istio-refarch.md

 ![Prometheus status target](/images/guides/kubernetes/service-routing/istio-promethus-bookinfo-metrics.png)

 Prometheus instances that are deployed locally to each cluster for Istio act as initial collectors.
-A local Prometheus scrapes the metrics from differnet services.
+A local Prometheus scrapes the metrics from different services.
 Metrics fill up underlying storage very fast over a period of days or weeks.The recommended approach is to keep a short retention window on this local cluster.
 If you deploy this Prometheus server to the `istio-system` namespace,